-The cemetery grounds are maintained by the City Maintenance Department and burials and records are overseen by the Code Enforcement, Planning and Zoning Department.
+The cemetery grounds are maintained by the City Maintenance Department.
+Records are maintained by the Community Development Department.
 Visitation hours are from sunrise to sunset, 7 days a week,

 In 1977 the property was deeded to the City for maintenance and administration.
 There are numerous old graves, such as one from 1885 of Peter Green, born in 1826 in Nova Scotia.
 His tombstone reads "Free from care and sin and sorrow, Doubts and fears all passed away.
 No more night of pain and anguish, but one bright eternal day."
 Another of an infant, Lela Sikes, born in late 1898 and died the following July 4th, reads "A little time on earth she spent, till God for her His angel sent."

 An article in the May 25, 1980 Playground Daily News sheds some light on this historic resting place.
 It described the beautiful cemetery then as "Guarded by tall cypress trees, moss-draped oaks and the waters of Santa Rosa Sound," which still reflects the locale today.
 A wrought iron fence was added along the northern edge in the 1990s to separate the cemetery from the bustling traffic along U.S. Highway 98.